 It won’t be long before the rich autumn hues of red, yellow and orange color the hills and mountains of East Tennessee.
 This is one of the best areas in the country to see the fall leaves change.

 The varying elevation means you can take in the spectacular show for longer.
-First the leaves will change at the highest elevation like in the peaks of the Great Smoky Mountains.
-Then the color show will creep down to the foothills and finally to the valleys.
+First, the leaves will change at the highest elevation like in the peaks of the Great Smoky Mountains.
+Then, the color show will creep down to the foothills and finally to the valleys.
 This gives you and your family plenty of time to plan a fall adventure to see the leaves.
+WATE-TV in Knoxville just released its fall foliage forecast.
+In the Smoky Mountains, the colors typically peak on the mountaintops near late September to early October.
+The foothills in mid-to-late October and the Tennessee Valley from late October to the beginning of November.

 15+ Best Places to See Fall Leaves in Knoxville and East Tennessee